sportiduino/sportiduino/Doc/en/BaseStation.md

 ### Signals

-(duration, number of repetitions)
+(the duration of milliseconds, the number of repetitions)

 Errors:

-50, 2 - error while reading its memory
+50, 2 - an error when reading its memory;
-50, 3 - the clock goes wrong
+50, 3 - the clock is not right;
-50, 4 - the password of the master of the chip is not suitable 50, 5 - batteries need to be replaced
+50, 4 - the master chip password is not suitable;
+50, 5 - batteries should be replaced;
-50, 6 - attempt to add stations number 0
+50, 6 - attempt to add stations number 0;
-200, 3 - the chip is incorrect when verified
+200, 3 - the chip is incorrect when verified;

 Normal behavior:

-1000, 1 - signal at station loading
+1000, 1 - signal when the station is loaded;
-500, 1 - the voltage is normal
+500, 1 - the voltage is normal;
-500, 1 - repetition of the attached chip
+500, 1 - repetition of the applied chip;
-200, 1 - the chip is marked on the chip
+200, 1 - the chip is marked on the chip;
-200, 1 - the chip is cleaned at the cleaning station 200, 1 - the chip is normal when tested
+200, 1 - the chip is cleaned at the cleaning station;
+200, 1 - the chip is normal when tested;

 Reading master-chips

-500, 2 - read the master password chip
+500, 2 - read the master password chip;
-500, 3 - the station read the master time chip
+500, 3 - the station read the master time chip;
-500, 4 - read the master chip sleep
+500, 4 - the master of the dream chip is read;
-500, 5 - station read the master-chip numbers
+500, 5 - the station read the master-chip numbers;
-500, 6 - read the master chip dump
+500, 6 - read the master chip dump;